Low Carb Meats

 One of my favorite ways to enjoy pork is as a low carb chip!
 My favorite are these microwaveable pork rinds!

 I have enjoyed duck only a couple of times (that I am aware of).
 I had it once at a Chinese Wedding Reception and once at a Chinese Restaurant.
 Both times, I found it to be very tasty, however, it was also surprisingly full of fat.
 With a little research, The Poultry Guide confirmed my observation with the statement “Duck meat is rich in fat, calories and cholesterol and it is therefore better consumed in moderation as a luxury food.”
-Nevertheless, as a rich source of protein, it too is one of the many low carb meats that can be enjoyed on a low carb diet plan.
+Nevertheless, as a rich source of protein, it too is a low carb meat that can be enjoyed on any low carb diet plan.